wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/README.md

 TrafficDataAnalysisMethodology.md shows how the data was analysed in the spreadsheet.

-The README.md document records the main conclusions and observations and pertenant charts taken from the three traffic surveys.
+The README.md document records the main conclusions and observations and pertinent charts taken from the three traffic surveys.

 #Conclusions and Observations

 Manual observation of the noise indicates the major source of traffic noise is due to wheel noise in this case.
-The traffic is mainly free flowing and is not generally deccelerating or accelerating where the readings are taken.
+The traffic is mainly free flowing and is not generally decelerating or accelerating where the readings are taken.

 The secondary noise in this case appears to be from exhaust noise, indicated by the tendency for noise to be greater measured behind the vehicles.

-In other cercumstances, where vehicles are starting and stopping or struggling up hill then engine and exhaust noise would probably dominate.
+In other circumstances, where vehicles are starting and stopping or struggling up hill then engine and exhaust noise would probably dominate.

 The calibration survey 01 showed that is a relation ship between speed and noise.

-It was noted that the readings from dBC and dBA were not that disimillar for traffic noise.
+It was noted that the readings from dBC and dBA were not that dissimilar for traffic noise.
 For traffic noise a simple dBC meter can give a genuine indication liable effect.

 ![alt tag](charts/TrafficSurveyRecordingTheNoiseLevels.dBC.AvgPerMin.2016-03-02.jpg)

 The base noise level at the test site is extremely low, less than 40 dBA.
 It is well known that noise is more intrusive when compared against low background levels.

-The highest levels of noise observered were for noisy vehicles, such as tractors and busses.
+The highest levels of noise observed were for noisy vehicles, such as tractors and buses.
 Peak Noise levels for these vehicles often exceeded 85 dBA.

 Noise levels when buses passed each other (a not too unlikely event) noise levels exceeded 90 dBA.

 Noise levels remained high for significant periods of time / distance as vehicles passed.
-A number of estimation methos were tested whcih showed levels of noise 30 to 40 dB over backgroung for significant periods of the day.
+A number of estimation methos were tested whcih showed levels of noise 30 to 40 dB over background for significant periods of the day.
 The test also showed peak levels above 75 dBA for significant portions of the sample times.

 ![alt tag](charts/TrafficSurvey-NoiseLevels.dBA.v.TrafficFlow-17.45-2016-03-07-01.jpg)